-As contest chair, you must plan the contest budget, make room and audio arrangements, conduct a pre- and post-contest publicity program, and see that all bills for the event are promptly paid.
-You must make sure each speaker is eligible to compete and is familiar with the contest rules, that audiovisual equipment is working, that the chief judge, voting judges, timers, and counters are briefed on their duties, that ballots are counted carefully, and that awards are presented to the winners in a ceremony that will make them proud.
+As contest chair, you must:

-Although you may have a committee to help you with these tasks, it is still your responsibility to make sure they are done.
+- ▶ Plan the contest budget, - Make arrangements for a venue, online meeting platform, and/or audiovisual equipment (as dictated by the rules for the selected contest type), - Conduct a pre- and post-contest publicity program, - See that all bills for the event are promptly paid, - Make sure each speaker is eligible to compete and is familiar with the contest rules, - Make sure that any audiovisual equipment you are responsible for providing is working, - Make sure that the chief judge, voting judges, timers, and counters are briefed on their duties, - Make sure that ballots are counted carefully, and - Make sure that awards are presented to the winners in a ceremony that will make them proud. - Although you may have a committee to help you with these tasks, it is still your responsibility to make sure they are done.